experimentsin/telosis/README.md

 TelosiS
 =======

-An implementation of TeloS (EuLisp's reflective object system) in Scheme.
+An implementation of Telos (EuLisp's reflective object system) in Scheme.

 See the main ReadMe file for details of what it is and what it is not.